mxagar/machine_learning_coursera/01_LinearRegression/ML_LinearRegression.md

 [ml-coursera-python-assignments](https://github.com/mxagar/ml-coursera-python-assignments)

+There are some relevant summary notes on `../02_LogisticRegression/ML_LogisticRegression.md` related to the python implementation.

 All in all, we have two exercises:
 1. Restaurant franchise trying to decide where to open next.
 Data: Profits vs. Habitants.
 (Compulsory).
 2. House price model.
 Data size (square feet) & number of bedrooms vs. price (Optional).